GreyHak/dsp-belt-reverse/README.md

 # Belt Reverse Direction for Dyson Sphere Program

+<font color='red'>**BETA RELEASE - This mod is still in development, and is entering the testing phase.
+If you want solid reliability, please come back later.
+If you want to experiment, testing feedback is appreciated.
+If you encounter issues, please leave detailed feedback [on GitHub here](https://github.com/GreyHak/dsp-belt-reverse/issues).**</font>

 **Belt Reverse Direction** is a mod for the Unity game Dyson Sphere Program developed by Youthcat Studio and published by Gamera Game.
 The game is available on [here](https://store.steampowered.com/app/1366540/Dyson_Sphere_Program/).

+To reverse the direction of a conveyor belt, click on any segment of the conveyor belt, and click the reverse button.
 ![ReverseButton.jpg](https://raw.githubusercontent.com/GreyHak/dsp-belt-reverse/master/ReverseButton.jpg)
 If you like this mod, please click the thumbs up at the [top of the page](https://dsp.thunderstore.io/package/GreyHak/DSP_Belt_Reverse_Direction/) (next to the Total rating).
 That would be a nice thank you for me, and help other people to find a mod you enjoy.

 If you have issues with this mod, please report them on [GitHub](https://github.com/GreyHak/dsp-belt-reverse/issues).
 I try to respond within 12 hours.
 You can also contact me on Discord at GreyHak#2995.